Frequently Asked Questions

 - Up to two from College of Arts and Sciences

-Q. What are the requirements for being a Boeing Scholar?
+Q. What are the participation requirements for Boeing Scholars?

 - (M) Have Junior standing (or higher, as long as there are 2 years remaining in program)